Alyw234237/tinyelectron/README.md

 Features:

+* Open and save files as markdown, plain text, or HTML.
 * Restricted rich-text support.
 Only headings, bold, italics, underline, strikethrough, superscript, subscript, bulleted lists, numbered lists, links, block quotes, code, tables, images, and horizontal lines are included.
-All other styling—including, e.g., font size, font color, spacing, alignment, etc.—is disabled and automatically removed.
+All other styling—e.g. font size, font color, spacing, alignment, etc.—is disabled and automatically removed.
 * Editing and formatting keyboard shortcuts (e.g., ctrl+v for paste, ctrl+b for bold, ctrl+k for links, etc.).
-* Partial support for live conversion of basic markdown into rich-text.
-For example, typing "# header title" and enter will make an H1 header and typing "**This text is bold.**" and pressing space will bold the text.
-Does not work with links, tables, or images.
+* Partial support for live conversion of markdown into rich-text in rich-text editing mode.
+For example, typing `# Header title` will make an H1 header and typing `**This text is bold.**` will make the text bold.
+Markdown-to-rich-text does not currently work with links, tables, or images.
-* Panes to view and edit the document as HTML code or markdown.
+* Panes to view and edit the document as markdown or markdown.
 Bidirectional live editing between rich-text and markdown panes.
 * Find and replace functionality in the rich-text pane.
-* Open and save files as markdown, plain text, or HTML.

 Here is a screenshot of the editor: